naimo84/naimo84/README.md

 - 🔭 I’m currently working on https://github.com/naimo84/awesome-nodered
 - 🌱 I’m currently learning ArgoCD, Argo Workflow and Monitoring with telegraf, influxdb2 und grafana
 - 📫 How to reach me: https://github.com/naimo84/naimo84/discussions/categories/guestbook
+- 🤔 I’m looking for help with argocd REST api
 <!-- - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...

 - 💬 Ask me about
 ...-->